cjoy/cs9318/notes/notes.md

 * Integrating multiple heterogeneous data sources
   * Relational DBs, Flat files etc
 * Data cleaning and data integration techniques are applied
-  * Ensure consistency in naming conventions, encoding structures, attribute measures, etc. among differnt data sources
+  * Ensure consistency in naming conventions, encoding structures, attribute measures, etc. among different data sources
   * When data is moved to the warehouse, it's normalised
 ### Time Variant
 * Time horizon for data warehouse is significantly longer than that of operational systems